 The goal of any self-assignment is to spur creativity, solve problems, learn new techniques, and challenge yourself.

 As you start out in photography, you're probably filled with excitement and ready to shoot anything you can.
-Yet, sometimes a little direction and guidance are necessary and that is how you can use these assignments.
+That being said, sometimes a little direction and guidance are necessary.

 Assignment #1: Up Close